This post contains affiliate links.

 Hard scrambled eggs on a white background.

-1. Crack the eggs into a bowl and whisk them until well combined.
+1. Crack the eggs into a bowl and whisk them.

-2. Heat a non-stick skillet over medium heat and add a pat of butter or a drizzle/spray of oil.
+2. Using a non-stick skillet, heat the skillet over medium heat before putting a pat of butter or a spray of oil on the skillet.

-5. Continue to cook, stirring occasionally, until the eggs are fully cooked and no longer runny.
+5. Continue to cook and stir until your eggs are no longer runny.

 Soft-Scrambled Eggs